DesertDogSledder/wca/README.md

 See also the list of [contributors](https://github.com/DesertDogSledder/wca/contributors) who participated in this project.

+## License

+This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) which gave me a jumping off point for a text-based interface